Sinesipho24/alx-zero_day/0x03-git/README.md

 # My 2nd readme
-Our mutual readme has been created.
+Our mutual readme has been updated.